How Much Does a Concrete Driveway Cost in Cincinnati in 2026?

 When is the best time to pour a concrete driveway in Cincinnati?

-Late spring through early fall, when ground temperatures stay above 40 degrees and overnight temperatures are not dropping below freezing.
+Late spring through early fall, when ground temperatures stay above 40 degrees and overnight temperatures stay above freezing.
 Cincinnati's pour window typically runs from mid-April to late October.
 Pours outside that window are possible with cold-weather additives and curing blankets but cost more and carry higher risk of surface damage from premature freezing.
+NOAA logs roughly 30 to 35 freeze-thaw cycles a year in the Cincinnati area, almost all of them concentrated between November and March.

 Get a Free Cincinnati Concrete Driveway Estimate